Access4all/adg/pages/examples/tables/handling/README.md

 ## Screen reader handling

-For screen reader users, headings offer a lot of special functionalities.
+For desktop screen reader users, headings offer a lot of special functionalities.
 Here follows a quick nomination of the most important features.
 Besides this, check out [How to read websites using a desktop screen reader](/knowledge/screen-readers/desktop/reading-websites).

 ### Quick navigation